Marrku–Wurrugu languages

 The Marrku–Wurrugu languages are a possible language family of Australian Aboriginal languages spoken in the Cobourg Peninsula region of Western Arnhem Land.
 They are the extinct Marrgu and Wurrugu languages.
-They were once classified as distant relatives of the Iwaidjan languages, until Nicholas Evans found the evidence for Marrgu's membership insufficient, concluding that similarities were due to borrowing (including of verbal paradigms).
+They are sometimes classified as distant relatives of the Iwaidjan languages, although Nicholas Evans found the evidence for Marrgu's membership insufficient, concluding that similarities were due to borrowing (including of verbal paradigms).

 The genetic grouping of Marrgu and Wurrugu is supported by the following observations: